wakkihaya/neurotechjp/src/md/en/blog/kasuya-meltin.md

 He also envisions entering the space industry in the 2040s.
 Mark's vision is on an extraterrestrial scale, but first, what are some of the difficulties he faces in developing his business on a global scale?

-> MELTIN MMI has yet to create a commoditized product, so our immediate goal is to sell a product.

-> In the US market, MELTIN MMI would need to sell equipment to various insurance companies, bringing marketing and sales costs up.
+> In the US market, MELTIN would need to sell equipment to various insurance companies, bringing marketing and sales costs up.
 Japan, however, has universal health insurance, making the model much simpler.
-> We are looking establish a solid business model first in Japan before expanding globally.
+> With this in mind, we intend to enter the market globally, taking into account the characteristics of each country.

 ![neurorehabilitation 2](https://www.meltin.jp/cms/wp-content/themes/meltin/assets/images/products/medical/finger-rehabilitation/qa--03.jpg)